Dear Members,

 Service on other Boards, in evaluating the suitability of the individual Director and

-chairman of more than5 committee across all companies in which he holds directorships.
+of more than5 committee across all companies in which he holds directorships.
+For the p u

-companies, foreign companies and companies under section 8 of the Companies Act, 2013
+and companies under section 8 of the Companies Act, 2013 shall be excluded.

 Remuneration policy for Directors, key managerial personnel and other